jonatanklosko/wca_statistics/README.md

 This is a fork of [Jonatan Klosko's WCA Statistics page](https://github.com/jonatanklosko/wca_statistics), which makes a few small changes.

-Currently, it just adds a new statistic to show currently active PR streaks as well as the listing for all PR streaks (including ones that have been lost).
+- Add a statistic that tracks PR streaks that are currently ongoing
+- Add numerical rankings to the tables

 I'm also planning a couple more tweaks.